swhook52/dotnetcore-blog/README.md

 ## Real World Uses
 This repository shows examples of:

  - Returning proper HTTP Status code responses from aspnetcore Web API
- - Entity Framework Core
- - Entity Framework migrations
+ - Entity Framework Core with first migrations
  - Decoupling Entity Framework core from clients
  - Using appsettings secrets to hide connection strings and sensitive data
  - AutoMapper to make domain entities to safer data transfer objects